nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 **:information_source: CLI and GUI:**<br>
 This means that you can do everything by simply typing commands into the command box, and you can easily view and navigate results on the screen.
-This way, you can type fast and manage your contacts efficiently, while still having the ease of viewing the contacts in a graphical format.
+This way, you can type fast and manage your celebrities' contacts and events efficiently, while still having the ease of viewing all of them in a graphical format.

 </div>

-If you can type fast and you need to manage celebrities and their schedules, **TalentHub** is the app for you!
+If you can type fast, and you need to manage celebrities and their schedules, **TalentHub** is the app for you!

 - Table of Contents
   {:toc}